henophilia/henophilia.org/content/index.md

 There will never be courses, retreats, organizations etc. solely dedicated to "learning Henophilia" or anything similar.
 Henophilia can only be felt through deep, compassionate, genuine friendship, both with yourself, with other people and with nature, combined with the intense excitement for life itself.
 At the same time, henophilia.org aims to provide links to associated projects, where practicing Henophilia might become easier, at the end of this page.
 After all, large-scale global transformations will be essential, as the large-scale transition to Henophilic Thought can be seen as humanity's most important task right now and the next major stage of human evolution.
 [Hermes' Loom](https://hermesloom.org) can be a starting point, initiated by the author who also wrote this page.

-The term "Henophilia" (hen = unity, philia = love/friendship) does not claim any authority.
-This culture encourages individuals to find their own terms for it over the course of their own, personal journey towards flourishing.
-At its current stage, it does not possess a graphical symbol, except for the word "Henophilia" itself, written in Latin letters.
-Capialization of the H is recommended, but not required.
+I came up with the term "Henophilia" (hen = unity, philia = love/friendship) due to the reasons outlined below.
+In the end, I don't care what you call it, I just want you to be a decent human.
+I don't know if anyone else will ever use the term "Henophilia"; in any case, it requires individuals to find their own terms for it over the course of their own, personal journey towards realizing flourishing.

 [This](https://chatgpt.com/share/67490180-191c-8003-b515-2d344444c425) is quite a good summary of Henophilia in "explain like I'm five" style.
 The full original text, which sees itself both as a literary art piece and a rough theological-sociological-psychological comparison study, can be found [here](/original).